Recovery Coaching Is Aftercare Support

-An alcohol & drug addiction Recovery Coach is a part of an affective treatment plan.
-They ensure someone completing a treatment program is still supported while applying the fundamental recovery mechanisms that will be needed to maintain their recovery.
-This support will further develop the client’s independence and connections to a healthy community.
+Alcohol & drug addiction Recovery Coaching (RC) is a part of an effective aftercare treatment plan.
+The RC ensures someone completing a treatment program is still supported while applying the fundamental recovery mechanisms that will be needed to maintain their recovery.
+The sober companion will further develop the client’s independence and connections to a healthy community.

-The Recovery Coach helps the client to bridge the treatment education and therapy, with community resources, and a continuum of care network that will assist in their successful transition.
-With the support of the Recovery Coach the client can begin to create their aftercare plan.
+Recovery Coaching helps the client to bridge the treatment education and therapy, with community resources, and a continuum of care network that will assist in their successful transition.
+With the support of the RC or an addiction counsellor the client can begin to create their aftercare plan.
 The prompt implementation of this plan is critical and increases the likelihood of their success in recovery.

-After Rehab is a critical time for someone entering a independent life of recovery.
+After rehab is a critical time for someone entering an independent life of recovery.
 Therefore, the goal is to build recovery systems and support that will allow the individual to develop their integrity, self-esteem and self-confidence.
-This will greatly improve the odds of success and the likelihood the individual will live a life free from active addiction.
+Having a sober companion will greatly improve the odds of success and the likelihood the individual will live a life free from active addiction.

-Treatment is often a place where an individual will learn about healthy relationship building strategies, but it usually isn’t until the person is actually on their own that the practice will truly begin.
-This is precisely where the Recovery Coach will bridge the gap between treatment and everyday life.
+Treatment is often a place where an individual will learn about healthy relationship-building strategies, but it usually isn’t until the person is actually on their own that the practice will truly begin.
+This is precisely where Recovery Coaching will bridge the gap between treatment and everyday life.
 Supporting the individual in the development of these interpersonal skills is the desired goal.

 Most addiction treatment centres provide a vocational or educational plan as part of their program.
 However, once the client has left treatment it is entirely up to them to execute this plan.
 Finding resources and support in the initial first steps can be challenging, and potentially leaving the client feeling overwhelmed, especially in the early stages of recovery.
 Thus, recovery coaching can be an immediate support to you once you have completed the addiction treatment program.

 Recreation & Hobbies